daniel31x13/open-analytics-core/README.md

 # Open-Analytics-Core-HTTP
-### Get real-time online users and save to MongoDB database
+### Get real-time online users and save the data to MongoDB database.

 > #### Note: If your website is using SSL/TLS please visit [HERE](https://github.com/Daniel31x13/Client-Logger-HTTPS "HERE"), this only works on HTTP not HTTPS.